chxtan/chxtan/README.md

 # Introduction

-Hi, This is Chetan, A DevOps Engineer.
-I have a strong hand in Web designing.
+Hi, This is Chetan, A DevOps⚙️ Engineer.
+Have some good hands-on over different DevOps⚙️ tools apart from that, I have a strong hand in Web designing.
 I designed some cool web pages.
 I am passionate about technology🚀 and want to explore more and more. 💻 I love photography, playing cricket and listening to music and watching web series.
 <br >
 <br />